Billyzou0741326/genshin-gallery-api/README.md

   mongo:4.4.12-rc1
 ```

-In deployment it is recommended to use a mongodb cluster, managed or self-hosted.
+For deployment it is recommended to use a mongodb cluster, managed or self-hosted.